Electric Vehicle Charging

 - If the EV charge point is connected to an existing exempt network rather than the local distribution network, a deemed network exemption applies.
 This exemption covers ‘Electric vehicle charging stations within a private network (e.g. a privately owned charging station located in a public area, hotel, shopping centre, university, etc.)’.2

-As a Market Customer, the Proponent would be able to participate in the energy market on behalf of EV fleet owners, that is - buying and selling energy in the wholesale electricity market
+As a Market Customer, the Proponent would be able to participate in the energy market on behalf of EV fleet owners, by buying energy in the wholesale electricity market.

-- In South Australia, a fixed term exemption from the requirement to hold a SA retail and distribution licence applies to operators of EV charging stations.
+- In South Australia, a fixed term exemption from the requirement to hold a South Australian retail, generation and distribution licence applies to operators of EV charging stations.
 This means that EV operators who do not already hold a licence will not need to obtain and maintain a licence from the Essential Services Commission of South Australia (ESCOSA).
-This exemption will remain in effect until 30 November 2023 (unless there is a need for ESCOSA or Minister to revoke the exemption on an earlier date).4
+This exemption will remain in effect until 30 November 2024 (unless there is a need for ESCOSA or Minister to revoke the exemption on an earlier date).5

-- In NSW, the ACT, Tasmania and Queensland, there are no applicable state retail electricity licensing obligations.
+- In New South Wales, the Australian Capital Territory, Tasmania and Queensland, there are no applicable state retail electricity licensing obligations.

 Description of key energy specific regulatory obligations